Ahmed I: Architect and service to Islam

 Ahmed became delightedly involved in the eleventh comprehensive renovations of the Kaaba, which had just been damaged by flooding.
 He sent craftsmen from Constantinople, and the golden rain gutter that kept rain from collecting on the roof of the Ka’ba was successfully renewed.
 It was again during the era of Sultan Ahmed that an iron web was placed inside the Zamzam Well in Mecca.
 The placement of this web about three feet below the water level was a response to lunatics who jumped into the well, imagining a promise of a heroic death.

-In Medina, the city of the Islamic prophet Muhammad, a new pulpit made of white marble and shipped from Istanbul arrived in the mosque of Muhammad and substituted the old, worn-out pulpit.
+In Medina, the city of the Islamic prophet Muhammad, a new pulpit made of white marble and shipped from Constantinople arrived in the mosque of Muhammad and substituted the old, worn-out pulpit.
 It is also known that Sultan Ahmed erected two more mosques in Uskudar on the Asian side of Istanbul; however, neither of them has survived.

 The sultan had a crest carved with the footprint of Muhammad that he would wear on Fridays and festive days and illustrated one of the most significant examples of affection to Muhammad in Ottoman history.
 Engraved inside the crest was a poem he composed: